alishehbaz/HackDartmouth2023/README.md

 **Scene three** - Users are uncertain about the characters setting, having trouble naming

 Solution: Users can edit the stored character list of anything during the writing process.
 If the user changes the name of one character, this character's name that has appeared in the existing text will be replaced with the new name.
-Beyond this function, users can use auto-name completion while they type the recorded character's name (or any object name in future features) to speed up their typing speed.
-Users will be benefited especially when the name string is long or in a multi-lingual environment.
+In future, beyond this function, users can use auto-name completion while they type the recorded character's name (or any object name in future features) to speed up their typing speed.

 ---